 SNF Affiliate List and Agreement Management

 Participating ACOs approved for a Skilled Nursing Facility (SNF) 3-Day Rule Waiver may modify their SNF Affiliate List and associated agreements for the upcoming performance year during established timeframes.

 On an annual basis, the Shared Savings Program requires ACOs to review, certify, and electronically sign official program documents.
-Prior to the start of the upcoming performance year, ACOs must complete the Annual Certification process.
+Prior to the start of the upcoming performance year, ACOs must complete the Yearly ACO Signing Event.

 What to Expect During the Performance Year

 Beginning July 1, 2019, an ACO or ACO participant provides each beneficiary with a standardized written notice before or at the first primary care visit of the performance year in the form and manner specified by CMS.
 In addition, an ACO participant posts signs in its facilities and in settings where beneficiaries receive primary care services, making standardized written notices available upon request.
 The notification must include information about the following:

 - That the ACO's providers/suppliers are participating in the Shared Savings Program;

 - The beneficiary’s option to decline claims data sharing; and